2019–20 PWHPA season: Dream Gap Tour

 Due to their boycott, the members of the PWHPA decided to compete against one another on a tour to various North American cities, creating a series of exhibitions called the Dream Gap Tour.
-Each showcase had players divided into teams with each team named after a particular player as captain.
-Prior to the launch of the Dream Gap Tour, the National Hockey League Players' Association (NHLPA) announced a partnership with the PWHPA in September 2019.
+Each showcase had players divided into teams, with each team named after a particular player as captain.

-The first showcase was held in Toronto at Westwood Arena from September 21 to 22, 2019, and were sponsored by Unifor.
-Team captains were Rebecca Johnston, Brianne Jenner, Liz Knox, and Marie-Philip Poulin, and the four teams played a round-robin tournament.
-The second series of showcases took place in Hudson, New Hampshire, from October 5 to 6 and were sponsored by Dunkin' Donuts.
+The first showcase was held in Toronto at Westwood Arena from September 21 to 22, 2019, and was sponsored by Unifor.
+Team captains were Rebecca Johnston, Brianne Jenner, Liz Knox, and Marie-Philip Poulin, with the four teams playing a round-robin tournament.
+The second series of showcases took place in Hudson, New Hampshire from October 5 to 6 and was sponsored by Dunkin' Donuts.
 All games were contested at Cyclones Arena.
-Team captains were Kali Flanagan, Hilary Knight, Jocelyne Lamoureux and Monique Lamoureux, and Lee Stecklein.
+Team captains were Kali Flanagan, Hilary Knight, Jocelyne and Monique Lamoureux, and Lee Stecklein.
 The Hudson event series had two games on the first day and two on the second and adopted a playoff-style format.
-The second day's games have the losers from the previous day face each other in a consolation game and the winners play each other in a championship game.
+The second day's games had the losers from the previous day face each other in a consolation game and the winners play each other in a championship game.
 The third showcase was held in Chicago at the Chicago Blackhawks' practice rink, Fifth Third Arena, from October 18 to 20 and was sponsored by the Magellan Corporation.
-Team captains were former Olympic players Lori Dupuis and Jayna Hefford from Canada, and Hockey Hall of Fame players Cammi Granato and Angela Ruggiero, both part of the United States gold-medal winning team in 1998 Olympic team.
+Team captains were former Olympic players Lori Dupuis and Jayna Hefford from Canada, and Hockey Hall of Fame players Cammi Granato and Angela Ruggiero, both part of the United States gold-medal winning team at the 1998 Winter Olympics.
 The playoff-style format from the Hudson event was retained.

-In January 2020, an expanded showcase sponsored by Secret was held in Greater Toronto again from January 11 to 12 in partnership with the Toronto Maple Leafs of the National Hockey League (NHL) sponsoring an outdoor skills competition.
+In January 2020, an expanded showcase sponsored by Secret was held in Greater Toronto from January 11 to 12.
+The National Hockey League's Toronto Maple Leafs sponsored an outdoor skills competition.
 The showcase consisted of six teams captained by Kacey Bellamy, Kendall Coyne Schofield, Catherine Daoust, Amanda Kessel, Jocelyne Larocque, and Natalie Spooner.
-The next stop was in Voorhees, New Jersey, outside Philadelphia, from February 29 to March 1 with team captains Brianna Decker, Megan Keller, Sarah Nurse, and Blayre Turnbull.
+The next stop was in Voorhees, New Jersey, outside Philadelphia, from February 29 to March 1, with team captains Brianna Decker, Megan Keller, Sarah Nurse, and Blayre Turnbull.

-For the Dream Gap Tour's final stop, the PWHPA partnered with the Arizona Coyotes of the National Hockey League with games held in Tempe, Arizona, at Oceanside Ice Arena from March 6 to 8.
+For the Dream Gap Tour's final stop, the PWHPA partnered with the NHL's Arizona Coyotes with games held in Tempe, Arizona, at Oceanside Ice Arena from March 6 to 8.
 There were two PWHPA teams, each captained by Arizona natives Makenna Newkirk and Katie McGovern, that played each other twice.
 A PWHPA team then played a team composed of Coyotes' alumni.

 The PWHPA was due to play a one-week tour in Tokyo in a three-game series against the Japanese national team.
-On February 24, 2020, the tour was cancelled due to the COVID-19 pandemic in Japan.
+On February 24, 2020, it was announced that the tour was cancelled due to the COVID-19 pandemic in Japan.